-To provide a tool for clinical practice, we derived a simplified prediction rule by rounding the duplicated parameter estimates after dichotomization of continuous covariates (diastolic blood pressure and number of years stopped smoking).
-Continuous covariates were dichotomized for ease of use in practice, by using the third quartile as a threshold.
-Duplicated parameter estimates were used to more clearly distinguish the covariates’ impact.
+To provide a tool for clinical practice, we derived a simplified prediction rule by dichotomizing continuous covariates (diastolic blood pressure and number of years stopped smoking) and retaining only the covariate level with the highest impact on the predicted odds of poor outcome for multi-level covariates.

 Results

+Countries with < 15 poor prognosis patients were excluded from the analyses (France (7 out of 30 patients), Italy (0 out of 18 patients), Slovakia (5 out of 139 patients), Slovenia (6 out of 73 patients) and Sweden (8 out of 103 patients)).
+The analyses did include 2604 patients, of which 521 experienced poor outcome, divided over six countries (Table 1).
+Baseline characteristics for these patients are given in Table A2.

 Variable importance plots for all imputed datasets can be consulted in the Appendix (Figures A2-A4).
 The final model for group A shows that the odds of poor outcome is affected by the presence of lung diseases other than asthma or chronic obstructive pulmonary disorder (p = 0.0031), the presence of coughing attacks (p = 0.0308) and the presence of crackles upon physical examination by the GP (p = 0.0022).
-The final model for group B shows that the odds of poor outcome is affected by the use of antidepressants (p = 0.0204), the number of years since the patient stopped smoking (p = 0.0069), the severity of inference with daily activities (p = 0.0016) and the severity of phlegm as assessed by the patient (p = 0.0005).
-The final model for group C shows that the odds of poor outcome is affected by the patient’s diastolic blood pressure (p = 0.0038) and smoking status (p = 0.0090).
-Pooled odds ratios for group-specific models are reported in the Appendix (Tables A2-A4).
+The final model for group B shows that the odds of poor outcome is affected by the use of antidepressants (p = 0.0204), the severity of inference with daily activities (p = 0.0016), the number of years since the patient stopped smoking (p = 0.0069) and the severity of sputum as assessed by the patient (p = 0.0005).
+The final model for group C shows that the odds of poor outcome is affected by the patient’s smoking status (stopped smoking less or more than 45 years ago; p = 0.0090) and diastolic blood pressure (above or below 85mmHg; p = 0.0038). .
+Pooled odds ratios for group-specific models are reported in the Appendix (Tables A3-A5).

-The “symptoms” model contains variables related to the patient’s context (baseline risk of poor outcome (p < 0.0001)), the patient’s symptoms obtained during an interview by the GP (severity of interference with daily activities (p < 0.0001)), the patient’s signs upon clinical examination by the GP (presence of crackles (p = 0.0117) and diastolic blood pressure (p = 0.0020)), the patient’s general information obtained through the patient diary (the number of years since the patient stopped smoking (p = 0.0045)), and the patient’s self-assessment of symptoms obtained through the patient diary (severity of phlegm as assessed by the patient (p = 0.0047)).
-Pooled odds ratios are reported in Table 2.
-The final prediction rule was obtained using pooled parameter estimates.
+The “clinical” model contains variables related to the patient’s context (baseline risk of poor outcome (p < 0.0001)), the patient’s symptoms obtained during an interview by the GP (severity of interference with daily activities (p < 0.0001)), the patient’s general information obtained through the patient diary (the number of years since the patient stopped smoking (less or more than 45 years ago; p = 0.0045)) and self-assessment of symptoms obtained through the patient diary (severity of sputum as assessed by the patient (p = 0.0047)), the patient’s signs upon clinical examination by the GP (presence of crackles (p = 0.0117) and diastolic blood pressure (above or below 85mmHg; p = 0.0020)), Pooled odds ratios are reported in Table 2.
+The final prediction rule (RISSC85) was obtained using pooled parameter estimates.
 The optimal Youden cut-off was 0.18, which implies that a patient is classified to be at low risk for poor outcome when the predicted probability is below this threshold, and at high risk when it is above this threshold.

 Validation of the new prediction rule

-The three-fold cross-validation approach reveals that out of the nine predictors present in the full general model, similar variables were kept in the “symptoms” model and the three reduced general models, with the three most significant variables present in all models.
-AUCs for all reduced general models were comparable (Table A5), indicating that the stability of the “symptoms” model is acceptable.
+The three-fold cross-validation approach reveals that out of the nine predictors present in the full general model, similar variables were kept in the “clinical” model and the three reduced general models, with the three most significant variables present in all models.
+AUCs for all reduced general models were comparable (Table A6), indicating that the stability of the “clinical” model is acceptable.
 Evaluation of the new prediction rule

-Comparing the AUCs of five existing prediction rules (PSI stage I, CRB, CURB, CRB-65 and CURB-65) and the new prediction rule demonstrates that the new prediction rule outperforms all existing prediction rules (Table 3).
+Comparing the AUCs of five existing prediction rules (PSI stage I, CRB, CURB, CRB-65 and CURB-65) and RISSC85demonstrates that RISSC85outperforms all existing prediction rules (Table 3).